Dami-Lapite/trivia-game/README.md

 # [LITTLE-TRIVIA-GAME](https://littletriviagame.app/)

 Little-trivia-game is a single page application that allows users set the game parameters such as number of questions, question category, difficulty, and question type.
+Not all game parameter combinations are available
 The user may also select a 2-player mode, enable a 20-second timer At the end of each game, a score tally for each player is displayed based on how many questions were answered correctly.

-I used data from a [Trivia API](https://opentdb.com/api_config.php)
+I used data from an open [Trivia API](https://opentdb.com/api_config.php).

+### BASIC FUNCTIONALITY

+A query is built when user submits the form and a request is sent to the API.
+When data is received, game mode begins.

 ### TIMER